 The 35mm f1.4 does beg to have a lens hood.
-I keep the metal square hood on mine and with this lens hood you can still use the lens cap.
-On the XF 18mm, you can’t fit the lens cap into the hood and you have to use the god awful rubber cap that goes over the hood that you will probably lose in three days.
-The XF35 also comes with the rubber hood, but I wouldn’t bother with it.
+I keep the metal square hood on mine and with this lens hood, you can still use the lens cap.
+On the XF 18mm, you can’t fit the lens cap into the hood and you have to use the awful rubber cap that goes over the hood that you will probably lose in three days.
+The XF35 also comes with a rubber hood, but I wouldn’t bother with it.

-It’s a two-barrel focusing system, so the front element does bounce around as it’s focusing which is not really a big deal.
+It’s a two-barrel focusing system, so the front element does bounce around as it is focusing which is not really a big deal.

 The base of the lens is made of steel like with the XF 35mm f2.

-This lens does have some field curvature so the edges and corners will appear softer if you’re shooting a flat surface.
-I use to get excited when lenses have perfect corner sharpness, but honestly in the real world that makes no difference in some most situations.
-As long as the corners hold up at f5.6 or when you focus on them, then the lens is great and it will totally be usable for landscape or reproductive work.
+The Fuji 35mm f1.4 does have some field curvature so the edges and corners will appear softer if you’re shooting a flat surface.
+I use to get excited when lenses have perfect corner sharpness, but honestly in the real world that makes no difference in most situations.
+As long as the corners or mid-frame hold up at f5.6 or when you focus on those spots, then the lens is great and it will totally work fine for landscape or reproductive work.